Ready to find out if Fusion programs are the right fit for your child?

 MS Pre-Algebra prepares students for Algebra 1.
 The course covers five main areas of mathematics: the number system, expressions and equations, functions, geometry, and statistics and probability.
 Students extend their fundamental knowledge of algebraic concepts to include the concept of a function, and to extrapolate to make predictions using data.

-MS Algebra 1 is a foundational math course that focuses both on computational competency and conceptual understanding with application.
+Algebra 1 is a foundational math course that focuses both on computational competency and conceptual understanding with application.
 Topics include solving, graphing, and describing diverse equations, linear equations and inequalities, systems of equations, exponents and exponential functions, quadratic and polynomial functions, and data analysis.